-Type of variable Flag name Type and content Type of information Values
+Type of variable Flag name Flag comp.
+Type of information Values Modality label

-Two-digit 1 Collected via survey/interview
+Income variable F Two-digit flag: first digit Most common source or method 1 Collected via survey/interview

-flag: first 2 Collected from administrative data
+2 Collected from administrative data

-digit Most 3 Deductive/logical imputation (also including top- and bottom-coding)
+3 Deductive/logical imputation (also including top- and bottom-coding)

-common 4 Gross/net conversion
+4 Gross/net conversion

-source or method 5 Model-based imputation
+5 Model-based imputation

-method 6 Donor imputation
+6 Donor imputation

-F 7 Not possible to establish the most common source or method
+7 Not possible to establish the most common source or method

-Income Two-digit flag: second digit Type of collected value 1 Net of tax on income at source and social contributions
+Two-digit flag: second digit Type of collected value 1 Net of tax on income at source and social contributions

-variable 2 Net of tax on income at source
+2 Net of tax on income at source

 3 Net of social contributions

 4 Mix of different nets

 5 Gross

 6 Income component(s) not taxed

 7 Mix of net and gross

-8 9 Unknown
+8 Unknown

-Not applicable (the value was not collected)
+9 Not applicable (the value was not collected)

-Alternative: One -4 Amount included in another income component
+Alternative: One digit -4 Amount included in another income component

-Imputation facto or = collected -999999.99-999999.99
+IF Imputation factor = collected value / recorded value 100 - 999999.99- 999999.99 Collected value / Recorded value 100

-IF value / recorded value 100 If problem of dividing by 0 appears
+If problem of dividing by 0 appears, if 'F' =-4

-Survivors' benefits refer to benefits that provide a temporary or permanent income to people below retirement age after death of their spouse, partner or next-of-kin, usually when the latter represented the main breadwinner for the beneficiary received during income reference period (See box in section 5 of Part I for more detailed information).
+Survivors' benefits refer to benefits that provide a temporary or permanent income to people below retirement age after death of their spouse, partner or next-of-kin, usually when the latter represented the main breadwinner for the beneficiary received during income reference period (See the box in section 5 of PART I for more detailed information).